John P. Riley Jr.: Biography

 Riley was appointed to coach the USA team for the 1960 Olympic Games, the ninth held with hockey.
 The United States had finished with a silver medal in the last two Games in 1952 and 1956, with the latter being the first time the Soviet Union had won the gold medal.
 One of Riley's last decisions before the Games was to cut Herb Brooks (fresh from his play at Minnesota) from the team.
+John Mayasich joined the team a day before the games started to go alongside fellow late-joiners Bill Cleary and Bob Cleary; noting the discontent the team had at these late decisions (which he defended even when they threatened to not play), Riley later stated "I'd rather have an unhappy ship than a bunch of guys that love each other and play like horse(bleep)."
 Days later, his American team surprised the hockey world going undefeated in winning the country's first Olympic gold medal.
+At that time, the Soviet Union had never lost to America in hockey and had even beat them 18-1 one year prior to the games.
+America then stunned Canada 2-1 and Soviet Union 3-2 before beating Czechoslovakia 9-4.

 Twenty years later, Brooks would be hired to coach the American team at Lake Placid, New York, which resulted in a gold medal for the country, which beat the Soviets (who had not lost to the Americans since 1960) on February 22, 1980, in the medal round before beating Finland to win the gold; the win over the Soviets is now referred to as the "Miracle on Ice".
-In Olympic hockey from 1956 to 1988, Riley and Brooks were the only coaches to lead a team to a gold medal over the Soviet Union.
+In Olympic hockey from 1956 to 1988, Riley and Brooks were the only coaches to lead a team to a gold medal over the Soviet Union; for the rest of his life, Riley bitterly contended that his team had been forgotten as the bigger underdog, with Riley once stating that "the Russians were just as good then as they were in 1980."
+In his tenure with Army, the team had 29 winning seasons, with a peak school-record of 28 victories during the 1983-84 season and he was the second-winningest head coach in college history upon his retirement.